Pavan-Suryavanshi/JPA_CRUD_Operation/README.md

-Create a database in the mysql ex:student_db for the dialect file go to google search dialect for jpa and then copy the sql link there and then paste in front of the dialect
+Create a database in the mysql ex:student_db for the dialect file go to google search dialect for jpa and then copy the sql link there and then paste in front of the dialect we using the dialect because it can use any databases like the mysql or Oracle only we have to copy paste the link of the database
-The ddl-auto will be first create then after running once in second time it will replace with update like spring.jpa.hibernate.ddl-auto=update
+The ddl-auto will be first create then after running once in second time it will replace with update like spring.jpa.hibernate.ddl-auto=update we provided the spring.jpa.show.sql=true which shows the sql queries which perform on the console while executing the project